 - Shoulder dystocia (when the baby’s shoulder gets stuck on the mother’s pelvic bone after the head has been delivered).
 This can cause a group of nerves to the arms and hands, called brachial plexus nerves, to be injured.
 It can also affect the baby’s ability to flex and rotate the arm, lead to permanent damage, or even paralysis.

 - Skull fractures

 - Fetal stroke: Inappropriate use of vacuum extractors can cause severe brain damage from brain bleeds, contusions in the brain, stretching and tearing of blood vessels and brain tissue, and compression of the brain with changes in blood flow.
 In addition, trauma from vacuum extractor use can cause the formation of blood clots inside blood vessels (thrombosis), which can lead to a stroke.

-- Brain hemorrhages or bleeds: A serious complication of a vacuum extraction is a subgaleal brain hemorrhage.
+- Brain hemorrhages or bleeds: Vacuum extraction can cause brain bleeds (2).
+A serious complication of a vacuum extraction is a subgaleal brain hemorrhage.
 This occurs when the vacuum ruptures a vein, which bleeds into a space between the scalp and skull.
 This condition is life threatening with a mortality rate as high as 20%.
 About 90% of all subgaleal hemorrhages are related to vacuum extraction.
-This type of bleeding is most likely to occur with excessive force, prolonged cup application, or if forceps are also used (which is contrary to the medical standard of care).
+This type of bleeding is most likely to occur with excessive force, prolonged cup application, misapplication or misuse of the vacuum, or if forceps are also used (which is contrary to the medical standard of care).
 There are many types of brain hemorrhages that can occur during forceps use.
 This often leads to neurological impairments and cerebral palsy.
 Other types of brain hemorrhages include the following:

 - Cerebral hemorrhage: This is a form of stroke where bleeding occurs within the brain.